Stacey Dash: Politics

 Dash voted for Barack Obama in the 2008 U.S. presidential election.
 In 2012, she switched her party affiliation from Democratic to Republican and endorsed Republican presidential nominee Mitt Romney.
 In response to critical online comments she received for supporting Romney, Dash stated it was her opinion and that she did not understand the vitriol.
 Vice presidential candidate Paul Ryan thanked Dash for supporting his ticket.

 Since the 2012 election, Dash has publicly expressed her political views.
 In April 2013, she criticized music artists Jay-Z and Beyoncé's trip to Cuba.
 In 2016, with regard to the debate over use of gender-specific bathrooms, she said that transgender rights "infringe upon [her own]".
 Dash writes a blog for Patheos.com.
 Dash supported Republican candidate Donald Trump in the 2016 presidential election.

 On February 26, 2018, Dash filed to run in California's 44th congressional district in the 2018 Congressional Election as a Republican.
 On joining the race, Dash said she wanted to "free people from the shackles of a plantation mentality."
 Dash withdrew from the congressional race on March 30, 2018.
+Her name remained on the ballot for the primary because her withdrawal came after the deadline.
+She ended up in last place with 4,361 votes (7.2% share of the votes).

 On March 11, 2021, Dash stated in an interview with Daily Mail, "Being a supporter of Trump has put me in some kind of box that I don't belong in.
 But he's not the president.
-I'm going to give the president that we have right now a chance."
+I'm going to give the president [Joe Biden] that we have right now a chance."